apider/whale-alert-es-pub/README.md

 # whale-alert-es
 Whale Alert crypto transaction scraper to Elasticsearch

-Scrapes whale-alert crypto transaction data and ingest to Elasticsearch for further dashboarding/graphing.
+Scrapes whale-alert crypto transaction data and ingests to Elasticsearch for further dashboarding/graphing.

 Elasticsearch ingest is done asynchronously with asyncio & httpx library.
 ### Uses data from